An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Introduction

+The subject of the present paper is an inverse spectral problem for canonical systems.
+In order to state the problem, we review the theory of the Hermite--Biehler class.

-We use the notation $F^\sharp(z)=\overline{F(\bar{z})}$ for functions of the complex variable $z$ and denote by $\C_+$ the (open) upper half-plane $\{z=x+iy \in \C\,|\, y>0\}$.
+We use the notation $F^\sharp(z)=\overline{F(\bar{z})}$ for functions of the complex variable $z$, and denote by $\C_+$ the (open) upper half-plane $\{z=x+iy \in \C\,:\, y>0\}$.
 An entire function $E(z)$ satisfying

-and having no real zeros is said to be a function of the {\it Hermite--Biehler class}, or the {\it class HB} for short.
-(This definition of the class HB is equivalent to the definition of Levin~\cite[\S1 of Chap.
-VII]{Levin80} if we replace the word ``the upper half-plane'' by ``the lower half-plane'', because \eqref{HB} implies that $E(z)$ has no zeros in $\C_+$.
-We adopt the above definition for the convenience to use the theory of canonical systems via the theory of de Branges spaces.)
+and having no real zeros is said to be a function of the {\bf Hermite--Biehler class}, or the {\bf class HB}, for short.
+(This definition of the class HB is equivalent to the definition of Levin~\cite[Section 1 of Chapter VII]{Levin80} if ``the upper half-plane'' is replaced by ``the lower half-plane'', because \eqref{HB} implies that $E(z)$ has no zeros in $\C_+$.
+We adopt the above definition for the convenience of using the theory of canonical systems via the theory of de Branges spaces.)

-Suppose that \eqref{can_0} is a canonical system endowed with a solution $(A(a,z),B(a,z))$.
-Then $E(a,z):=A(a,z)-iB(a,z)$ is a function of the class HB for every fixed $a \in I$.
+Suppose that the system \eqref{can_0} is a canonical system endowed with a solution $(A(a,z)$, $B(a,z))$.
+Then $E(a,z):=A(a,z)-iB(a,z)$ is a function of the class HB for every fixed point $a \in I$.
 In particular, $\lim_{a \nearrow a_0}E(a,z)=1$ and $E(a_1,z)$ is a function of the class HB.
 Therefore, an inverse problem for canonical systems is to recover their Hamiltonians from given entire functions of the class HB satisfying appropriate conditions.
-Usually such inverse problem is difficult to solve in general, because it is a kind of inverse spectral problem (\cite[Section 2]{Lagarias06}, \cite[Section 7]{Remling02}).
-However it is already solved by the theory of de Branges in 1960s.
-For example, for fixed $I$ and an entire function $E(z)$ of exponential type belonging to the class HB and satisfying $\int_{-\infty}^{\infty}(1+x^2)^{-1}|E(x)|^{-2}\,dx< \infty$ and $E(0)=1$, there exists a canonical system (that is, there exists a Hamiltonian $H(a)$ on $I$) such that
+Usually, such an inverse problem is difficult to solve in general, because it is an inverse spectral problem (\cite[Section 2]{Lagarias06}, \cite[Section 7]{Remling02}).
+However it was already solved by the theory of de Branges in 1960s (\cite{deBranges68}).
+For example, for fixed $I$ and an entire function $E(z)$ of exponential type belonging to the class HB and satisfying $\int_{-\infty}^{\infty}(1+x^2)^{-1}|E(x)|^{-2}\,dx< \infty$ and $E(0)=1$, there exists a canonical system (that is, there exists a Hamiltonian $H(a)$ on $I$) having